DUI Refusal in Pasco County

-If you were arrested for DUI, then the arresting officer requested that you submit to a test of your breath, blood, or urine.
+If you were arrested for DUI, then the arresting officer requested that you submit to one of these types of chemical tests.
 If you are accused of refusing to submit to chemical testing, then we have good news and bad news.

 In addition to the increased administrative suspension for a second refusal, if you were previously accused of refusing to submit to a breath test, then a second refusal can be charged as a separate crime.

 Attorneys for a DUI Refusal in Pasco County, FL